jeffeehsiung/Artificial_Nerual_Networks_Exo/lab2_report.md

 ### Q2.
 Do the same for the LSTM model and explain the design process.
 What is the effect of changing the lag value for the LSTM network?
 The LSTM model was implemented to predict the Santa Fe Laser dataset, and the design process involved configuring the model architecture, hyperparameters, and training settings.
 The impact of changing the lag value on the LSTM network was explored to understand how historical context influences prediction performance.

-erformance on the validation set is achieved with lag=15, H=25: MSE = 0.110
+- Performance on the validation set is achieved with:
+    - Lag being 15 and H being 25 performs better on the cross-validatoin set among the lag set of 1, 5, 10, 15 and number of hiddent units set of 5, 10, 25, 50, with MSE on cross-valdiation being the lowest, 0.110.
-The MSE on the test set is: 3410.111
+    - Lag being 15 and H being 25, the MSE on the test set is: 3410.111
         <p align="center">
         <img src="lstm_prediction.png" width="400" height="150">
         <br>